Baalbek_Lebanon

 The destruction continued on October 14, with the world witnessing the obliteration of the 200-year-old souks of Nabatieh, once a lively marketplace filled with fruit and vegetable vendors, goldsmiths, grocers, and clothing and soap stores.

-Fast forward to October 16, and the attacks continued with strikes that almost entirely razed the Prophet Benjamin shrine in Mhaybib and mosques in several other border villages.
+Fast forward to October 16, and the attacks continued with strikes that almost entirely destroyed the Prophet Benjamin shrine in Mhaybib and mosques in several other border villages.

-The latest assault occurred on October 23, when Tyre, home to Phoenician and Roman ruins and a famous summer destination, was hit seven times last week.
+The latest assault occurred on October 28, when Tyre — home to Phoenician and Roman ruins and a popular summer destination — was struck for the second time, following an initial attack on October 23 that had been hit seven times.

 Tyre_Al_Bass